To navigate, use the space bar or arrow keys on your keyboard, or swipe your touchscreen.

 Well, Susan, we need something now.
 The world's a mess, and if we can't fix it together, who can?

 How can you make people feel love?

-Maybe it's a virus, Susan.
+Maybe it's a good type of virus, Susan.
 We can all catch it, and refuse the cure.

 Well, you can count me in.